huangfeng/docs/data/api/ui.multitext_setvaluehere.md

 @short: sets value for the basic field of a multitext control

 @params:
-- value		string, number		value for the field
+- value		string		value for the field

 @example: